kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 A list of To Do(s) to get started as Branch Manager:

 - [ ] Contact the [Release Managers Google Group][release-managers-group] to identify yourself as the incoming release branch manager for the current release team and request to be added to the special privilege group for the `kubernetes-release-test` GCP project that's used to build the releases
-   * Similar access later in the cycle should be granted to shadows depending on how they progress and what actions they prove able to step up to exercise during the cycle.
+   * Similar access later in the cycle should be granted to the associates depending on how they progress and what actions they prove able to step up to exercise during the cycle.
 - [ ] Request permission to post on [kubernetes-announce][k-announce-list] via owner contact form [here][k-announce-request]
    * If you haven't received access after 24 hrs, contact the [Release Team][kubernetes-release-team].
 - Machine setup: